 I’ve run the NYC Marathon seven times—most recently in 2014.
 It’s a terrific race, and if this is your first time, you’re going to be in for a treat.
 No doubt you’ve scanned every single article/blog and watched every single video about how to run the course, and so on.
 I also assume you’ve read about making sure you have all your items ready the day before, so you’re not frantically trying to find that bottle of vaseline the morning of.
 Good job.
 I’m here to give you a few pieces of advice that you may not have come across and that I (natch) think you’ll find useful.
-Because I’m revising this five years after last running NYC, some of the details may be wrong.
+Because I’m revising this seven years after last running NYC (the 2021 race will be my first marathon in seven years.
+Yikes!), some of the details may be out of date or not applicable to the new COVID reality.
 But the general advice, I think, is solid.

 1. The Staten Island Ferry time you’ve been given is not a deadline.
 So, you’ve booked your baggage/no baggage thing, and clipped your toenails and packed your goo, and you’re (rightly) going to use the SI Ferry to get to the start.
 You’ve been assigned a time with your registration form and it’s on your bib, and you fear that there are people at the terminal ready to turn you away if you take the 7:00 a.m. ferry when you have a 6:30 slot.
 Don’t worry.
 Everyone’s way too sleepy and there are far too many other runners streaming on to the ferry for anyone to check.
 Now, that doesn’t mean you shouldn’t take the “correct” ferry.
 Why?
 Not because the ferry might sink because there are too many people on it (don’t be silly!) but because of Thing #2. . . .